juseotin/Objectives-predict/README.md

   frameborder="0"
 ></iframe>

-The pie chart shows the distribution of the First_Event_Red column, indicating whether the first event was advantageous for the Red team (1) or the Blue team (0).
+This pie chart shows the distribution of the First_Event_Red column, indicating whether the first event was advantageous for the Red team (1) or the Blue team (0).
 This visualization helps in understanding the frequency of the first event being advantageous for each team and its relation to the game result.
 The probability of red team taking the first objectives is 39%.
 I made two more pie charts for the second and third objective as well, red team had a probability of 41% to take the second objective, and 36.8% for the third objective.
+This pie chart showed that Red team has lower percentage of taking objectives than the Blue team.